Posted on May 02, 2018 by Gordon Smith

-Nick Sadler, Managing Director, m8group says:
+Nick Sadler, Managing Director at motive8, says:

 “Employee wellbeing is becoming a vital part of a business strategy.
 Retention and engagement are key issues in the workplace, so setting your business apart from the competition by advocating and promoting wellness will support business growth.’

 Fitness has been proven to help improve overall mental health and improve recovery times after illness.
 Last year, there were over half a million employees suffering from work-related stress and